patel0ankur/K8sAdministration/application_lifecycle/rollingupdate/readme.txt

 Development/staging environments: a recreate or ramped deployment is usually a good choice.
 Production: a ramped or blue/green deployment is usually a good choice, but proper testing of the new platform is necessary.

+Ingress:
+A Kubernetes Ingress is a robust way to expose your services outside the cluster.
+It lets you consolidate your routing rules to a single resource, and gives you powerful options for configuring these rules.